 Dr Sabina Dosani, Child and Adolescent Psychiatrist and Clinical Partner in London, offers 11 effective ways you can improve your organizational skills, get on top of all that paper and become a homework boss.

-Many teenagers with ADHD have difficulty with homework because of they often have shorter attention spans, experience restlessness and poor concentration.
-Follow these tips and they may learn some skills that will help them develop a homework strategy that still leaves time to relax and do fun things.
+Many teenagers with ADHD (Attention Deficit and Hyperactivity Disorder) have difficulty with homework because they often have shorter attention spans, experience restlessness and poor concentration.
+Follow these tips and you may learn some skills that will help you develop a homework strategy that still leaves time to relax and do fun things.